-DAAR – Stateless Heritage
+DAAR – Sandi Hilal and Alessandro Petti | Stateless Heritage

-DAAR (Decolonizing Architecture Art Research) is an architectural collective that combines conceptual speculations and pragmatic spatial interventions, discourse and collective learning.
+DAAR – Sandi Hilal and Alessandro Petti – is an architectural collective that combines conceptual speculations and pragmatic spatial interventions, discourse and collective learning.
 The artistic research of Sandi Hilal and Alessandro Petti are situated between politics, architecture, art and pedagogy.
 In their practice art exhibitions are both sites of display and sites of action that spill over into other contexts: built architectural structures, the shaping of critical learning environments, interventions that challenge dominant collective narratives, the production of new political imaginations, the formation of civic spaces and the re-definition of concepts.
+Their book Refugee Heritage (2021) was published this year by Art and Theory.
 Read more about DAAR.

 Image: Refugee Heritage by DAAR — Sandi Hilal and Alessandro Petti — Photographic Dossier by Luca Capuano